 How to Take Down a Website

 We focus so much on building our lovely websites that it may come as a surprise to realize you’re not quite sure how to take down a website!
 I got the loveliest email from a longtime client last week.
-She is ready to retire, and it is much-deserved after many many years supporting her community.
+She is ready to retire, and it is much deserved after many years of supporting her community.
 She wrote and asked, “Are you ready to be an end-of-life Website Doula”?

 When a client hires me to design and develop their new website, I do so with the hope that this will be a long-term business partnership.
 I look forward to seeing their growth for many years to come, and helping out when it’s time to add new services, expand to include a team, or add online courses to their platform.
-I also anticipate that the day will come, years down the road, that it will be time for them to move on to a new phase in life and take down their beautiful website.
-It’s an honor to support clients through this arc of business ownership from site launch to site take down.
+I also anticipate that, years down the road, it will be time for them to move on to a new phase of life and take down their beautiful website.
+It’s an honor to support clients through this arc of business ownership from site launch to website take down.

 So how does end-of-life website doula care work?
-At some point, you might find yourself not needing your website anymore.
-So, what should you do with it when its time to take the site down?
+At some point, you might find you no longer need your website.
+So, what should you do with it when it’s time to take the site down?
 Well, I’ve got some ideas to help you figure that out so you can take down your website the right way!

 What happens if you cancel your hosting or domain?